rajan596/Devs-Journal/HLD/HLD Examples.md

         - DB maintains last processed custor
         - Dropbox does this
         - Reconcilliation periodicall like weekly and check all the user folders and files
+    - Security
+        - Encryption in transit
+        - Encryption in Object storage.
+Supported by S3
 - References
     - [Youtube : Hello Interview](https://www.youtube.com/watch?v=_UZ1ngy-kOI)